george123wright/Portfolio/README.md

   The script also computes factor model forecasts (CAPM, Fama-French 3 factor model and Fama-French 5 factor model) to derive expected returns.
 Betas are estimated by OLS, factor paths are simulated with VAR, and Black–Litterman views adjust expected market returns.

-* **`Combination_Forecast.py`** – Aggregates all of the above model outputs into a Bayesian ensemble, applying weights and producing an overall score table.
+* **`Combination_Forecast.py`** – Fuses all of the model return forecasts and standard errors into a Bayesian ensemble, applying weights and producing an overall score.

   Weights are are assigned for each models prediction based on the inverse of the standard error or volatility, i.e.